Danvil/q0/README.txt

 This library is under heavy development and contains bugs!

-USE AT YOUR ONE RISK!
+USE AT YOUR OWN RISK!

 Black box in this context describes functions where no derivatives are available.
 Most of theses algorithms are also meant to search for